KdotJPG/NoisePosti.ng/_posts/2024-1-20-Evaluating-Multiple-Noise-Seeds-At-Once.md

 {% include figure.html url="/assets/images/multi-seedable-noise/rotated-perlin-plain.png" max_height="384" caption="" caption="Plain 2D slice of 3D Perlin (without/with domain rotation)" %}
 {% include figure.html url="/assets/images/multi-seedable-noise/rotated-perlin-fbm-max-regions.png" max_height="384" caption="" caption="Perlin (domain-rotated 3D slices, fBm, max) forming color-coded regions.
 Winner chooses color." %}

 Perlin noise follows a simpler process to Simplex, and it shares similar seed dependency patterns.
 While it omits the skew transform (we will still include a [domain rotation](2022-01-16-The-Perlin-Problem-Moving-Past-Square-Noise.html#domain-rotation) for appearance) and ordered edge traversal steps, it retains the floor/modulo operation and seed-independence of its vertex weight computations.
-Accordingly, the Perlin algorithm can be adapted to support multiple seeds in much the same way as Simplex.
+Accordingly, the Perlin algorithm can be adapted to support multiple seeds in much the same way.

 The following code samples demonstrate the implementation of this change.
 Note the refactoring of the axis interpolations in the multi-seeded variant into individual falloff weight multipliers.
 This removes the need for intermediate buffers.